 2. Sweet Soy Sauce

 There is an Indonesian variation of the classic soy sauce called Kecap Manis.
 This tastes exactly like soy sauce except it is sweeter.
 In fact, it can be sweeter than oyster sauce itself.
-If you are using this as a substitute for oyster sauce, it is best to start with using just a little.
+If you are using this as a substitute for oyster sauce, it is best to start by using just a little.
 If the recipe calls for one tablespoon of oyster sauce, add just a little of the sweet soy sauce, and increase the quantity gradually, until you get the desired taste of the oyster sauce.

 Like soy sauce, since this sauce also is not made of any seafood, you won’t get the briny taste that is unique to oyster sauce.
 But what will be on point is the sweet and salty combo that makes the oyster sauce so irresistible.